 On the other side, I do stuff like this website, various front-end tools for above mentioned and sometime small project using embedded micro controller with 8 Bit and <1KB RAM.

 Why the name grumpy?

-Simple, in my crazy world I need to do low end stuff and stuff that is stable and does not move on that fast.
+Simple, in my crazy world I need to do low end stuff and stuff that is stable and does not move on that quickly.

-Some of my friends and coworkers called me oldschool, innovation resistant and esspecially when I tell them what I think about their new toy, this hyped thing: basically grumpy old guy that does not want to change.
+Some of my friends and coworkers called me old-school, innovation resistant and especially when I tell them what I think about their new toy, this hyped thing: basically grumpy old guy that does not want to change.
 So the name.

 But when I see their advertisements of "fast" processing: We were able to to process 500 requests per second and used only a cluster of 3 16 core, 64GB RAM fat highend-servers, I do cringe.